a race with no finish line

 .

-Since escaping the world of the nine to five job I've become a free agent allocating my time to assorted contractual agreements; this has afforded me the flexibility to merge my working situations with my own interests.
-I've since discovered irregular income is par for this course.
+Since escaping the world of the, typical, nine to five job I've become a free agent allocating my time to assorted contractual agreements; this situation has afforded me the flexibility to merge my working situations with my own interests.
+I've since discovered, irregular income is par for this course.

 .

-In early 2002 I sold my house, quit my job, and moved to Japan.
-After spending two years at a local Hiroshima area company I jumped ship and started teaching in local schools.
-By the spring of 2005 I'd fell into the rabbit hole of coaching high school football in Hiroshima; which, strangely enough, turned out to be exactly what I needed.
-Reenergized from being surrounded by youth, and a simplified purpose, I settled into a busy routine of teaching to make money and coaching to give it all away; so far, altogether, it's been the hardest, most satisfying, work I've been lucky enough to get.
+In early 2002, I sold my house, quit my job, and moved to Japan.
+After spending two years working at a local Hiroshima company I jumped ship and started teaching in local schools.
+By the spring of 2005 I'd fell into the rabbit hole of coaching high school football; which, strangely enough, turned out to be exactly what I needed.
+Reenergized from being constantly surrounded by youth, and a simplified purpose, I settled into a busy routine of teaching to make money and coaching football to give it all away; so far, altogether, it's been the hardest, most satisfying, work I've been lucky enough to get.

 .